lorenxjtu1/ArCad-Free/README.md

 # Intro
-ArCad is a animation Editor and a Viewer for your 3D Models!
+ArCad is a Editor and a Viewer for your 3D Models!

 This project still in development, if you find any bugs or erros, please, open a issue.